hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-hiking-boots.markdown

 Heavier hiking boots with a high shaft are probably a good choice if you:

 * carry a heavy backpack
-* need anckle support
+* need ankle support
-* need waterproof shoes or protection to the anckle
+* need waterproof shoes or protection to the ankle

 <hr>